bethkux/ASS_ENR1/identification_of_responsibilities.md

 ##### Lecture Validation Responsibilities
 - Check for time conflicts and invalid entries.
 - Check for physical capacities of lecture rooms

-### Feature: Teacher – Communication via Email

-As a teacher, I want a way to e-mail my enrolled students, to easily provide them with course-relevant information.

-#### Feature Breakdown:

-1. Teacher opens the “Course Communication” section.
-2. The system displays a list of all students currently enrolled in the teacher’s courses.
-3. Teacher can filter or select one or multiple students.
-4. Teacher writes a message or selects a predefined email template (e.g., assignment reminder, class update).
-5. The system automatically fills in recipient details and course context.

-#### Responsibilities

-##### Communication management responsibilities
-- Provide access to the “Course Communication” section.
-- Display enrolled students and allow filtering or selection.
-- Support single and group message targeting.

-##### Automation responsibilities
-- Enable writing messages or selecting templates.
-- Allow file and image attachments in the message.
-- Optionally allow to automatically add the teacher signature at the end of the message.
-- Auto-fill course and recipient details according to the information from the lecture page/ details panel.
-- Validate message content and recipient list.

-##### Notification responsibilities
-- Send emails through the system mail service.
-- Confirm delivery status to the teacher.
-- Log communication events for auditing.

 ### Feature: Enrollment Lock and Notifications